awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/php-laravel-tutorial.md

 1. Choose **Apply**\.

 Creating a database instance takes about 10 minutes\.
+For more information about databases coupled to an Elastic Beanstalk environment, see [Adding a database to your Elastic Beanstalk environment](using-features.managing.db.md)\.

 In the meantime, you can update your source code to read connection information from the environment\.
 Elastic Beanstalk provides connection details using environment variables, such as `RDS_HOSTNAME`, that you can access from your application\.

 Laravel's database configuration is stored in a file named `database.php` in the `config` folder in your project code\.
 Find the `mysql` entry and modify the `host`, `database`, `username`, `and password` variables to read the corresponding values from Elastic Beanstalk: